-Caring for a loved one with Alzheimer's can be a tough job.
+Caring for a loved one with Alzheimer's can be a challenging job.
 With time, most caregivers learn ways to help calm and comfort their loved ones.
-To find out which strategies work most reliably, we reached out on the AlzheimersDisease.net Facebook page and asked: "What are tips for calming someone who is agitated?"
-Nearly 150 people shared their best tips.
-Here are a few.
+To find out which strategies work most reliably, we reached out on the AlzheimersDisease.net Facebook page and asked: "What are some tips for calming someone who is agitated?"

-Create a soothing ambiance
+1. Create a soothing ambiance

-The number one response shared by the community was music.
+The community's top response was music.

 "Soft music and soft lights."

-Redirect with activity
+2. Redirect with an activity

 All of these activities can help shift your loved one's energy from agitated to soothed.